-San Anselmo is a decidedly white-collar town, with fully 89.03% of the workforce employed in white-collar jobs, well above the national average.
-Overall, San Anselmo is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in San Anselmo who work in management occupations (15.67%), sales jobs (13.88%), and teaching (8.67%).
+San Anselmo is a decidedly white-collar town, with fully 89.60% of the workforce employed in white-collar jobs, well above the national average.
+Overall, San Anselmo is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in San Anselmo who work in management occupations (14.57%), sales jobs (14.00%), and office and administrative support (8.67%).

 Of important note, San Anselmo is also a town of artists.
 San Anselmo has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape San Anselmo’s character.